Charles-75/basic-spring-rest-api/README.md

 For linux, it's pretty easy as docker needs to run on top of a linux kernel.
 For Windows, you could install and use it thanks to a VM virtualbox which will use a linux VM to run it, https://docs.docker.com/toolbox/overview/ for instance.

-Go to the project's root directory, use `mvn install` to download and install all project's dependencies and `mvn package` after that to build the jar file.
+Go to the project's root directory, use `mvn install` to download and install all project's dependencies and `mvn package` after that to build the jar file (make sure that the jar is inside the target folder, ROOT_DIRECTORY/target/your_jar.jar).
 If you don't have maven, you should download it here : https://maven.apache.org/download.cgi.

 ### Docker usage